Kakao M: Incredible promotion conflict

 In 2013, LOEN Entertainment made a deal with C-JeS Entertainment to promote and distribute Junsu's second studio album Incredible.
 Days before the album's release, C-Jes was reportedly notified by LOEN that they would distribute the album but had scrapped plans for promotional marketing and broadcasting Junsu's upcoming showcase on MelOn, although they would be able to broadcast it on LOEN TV.
 Promotional banners regarding the album's release on MelOn also disappeared from LOEN's social media accounts.
 C-JeS subsequently threatened to remove mentions of LOEN from Junsu's upcoming showcase and to file for a civil appeal to the Fair Trade Commission and Anti-Corruption and Civil Rights Commission.

 In response, LOEN Entertainment stated that they were still in discussions regarding the album's promotion and that nothing had been confirmed prior to the relevant article's release.
 They pointed to the showcase event page on MelOn's homepage still being up as evidence that promotions were going ahead as planned.
 C-JeS responded saying that they had begun receiving pre-orders for the album and entries for the showcase event without a response from LOEN.

 Following media attention, the two companies met on July 8 and resolved the dispute.
 Incredible was promoted and distributed by LOEN as planned.

 Business

-Kakao M has three companies, which the concept calls as "company in company" (CIC).
-The company also plans to set up another one in the future.
+Kakao M had three companies, a concept known as a "company in company" (CIC).
+The company also planned to set up another one in the future.